google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 {# wf_updated_on: 2016-09-28 #}
 {# wf_published_on: 2016-09-28 #}
+{# wf_blink_components: Blink>Network,Blink>Loader #}

 # The PRPL Pattern {: .page-title }

 {% include "web/_shared/contributors/addyosmani.html" %}

 Dogfood: PRPL is a new pattern we feel has great potential.
 At this stage, we welcome experimentation with it while we iterate on the ideas in the pattern and collect more data on where it offers the greatest benefits.

 The mobile web is too slow.
 Over the years the web has evolved from a